-3.3 Invasive and Non-Native Species
+4.1.3 Invasive and Non-Native Species

 Soil disturbance is a primary contributor to the spread of invasive plants.
-Invasive and non-native plants are present on the much of the East Powerline and T-24 roadways and could be spread by mowing, blading, and any other means used to remove the vegetation in order to build a road.
+Invasive and nonnative plants are present on the much of T-25 and T-24 and could be spread by mowing, blading, grubbing, and any other means used to remove the vegetation in order to build a road.
 Seed dispersal may be limited in a number of ways.
-First seed dispersal may be limited by disturbing as little area as possible along the road corridors whether that disturbance is mowing, blading, etc. Second, the timing is critical to seed dispersion.
+First, seed dispersal may be limited by disturbing as little area as possible along the road corridors whether that disturbance is mowing, blading, etc. Second, the timing is critical to seed dispersion.
 Most invasive and non-native species produce large numbers of seed.
-If the disturbance does not occur during peek seed dispersal, it will help reduce the number of viable seed on the ground.
-This will limit spread of weeds into areas presently not infested.
-Failure to limit seed dispersal from these areas will likely increase the level of effort necessary for revegetation and weed management.
+The proposed construction schedule would occur coincident with or immediately following seed ripening for several invasive plants, including cheatgrass.
+Similarly disturbed soils would be open and available to receive seeds though much of the seed dispersal period for nearly all of the invasive species reported by Vilord et al. (2005) to be in the project area.
+This would result in a greatly increased effort and expense for weed management associated with the construction corridor.

-The data collected on the presence of invasive and non-native plants shows equal distribution of cheatgrass between roads.
-However, there is more halogeton on the East Powerline road than on T-24 and more musk thistle on T-24 than on the East Powerline road.
+The data collected by Vilord et al. (2005) on the presence of invasive and non-native plants shows equal distribution of cheatgrass between roads.
+However, there was more halogeton on T-25 than on T-24 and more musk thistle on T-24 than on T-25.
 While disturbing weeds often creates a larger problem, the distribution of the weeds is equally important.
 In the case of halogeton, most of the infestations occur in the existing roadway or in disturbed areas immediately adjacent to the road.
-The East Powerline road has halogeton present along nearly its entire length.
-This area would be paved in the event that the East Powerline road was selected for this project.
-If construction and revegetation were conducted properly, they may actually reduce the amount of halogeton in that area.
-Musk thistle is distributed differently in that most of the infestations are located some distance from the road, but close enough to provide seed to any newly disturbed soil.
-The road shoulder and borrow ditch will be susceptible to invasion for several years following construction.
+T-25 has halogeton present along nearly its entire length.
+Musk thistle is distributed differently in that most of the infestations were located some distance from the road, but close enough to provide seed to any newly disturbed soil.
+The road shoulder and borrow ditch would be susceptible to invasion for several years following construction.
+Because of the sand soils found along much of T-24, revegetation is unlikely to be successful as an operational control for invasive and non-native plants for Alternative 2.
+A weed management plan should be developed and implemented for whichever alternative is selected.